Gaetano Filangieri, 7th Prince of Satriano

 Gaetano Filangieri, 7th Prince of Satriano and 2nd Duke of Taormina (8 February 1824 – 29 November 1892) was an art historian and collector who founded the Museo Civico Filangieri.
 He lived in the Kingdom of the Two Sicilies and then in the Kingdom of Italy.

 Early life

 Filangieri was born in Naples on 8 February 1824 into the prominent Neapolitan noble Filangieri family.
 He was the only son of Carlo Filangieri, 6th Prince of Satriano, 1st Duke of the Cardinal, 1st Duke of Taormina and Agata Moncada di Paternò Ventimiglia del Bosco.
-His paternal uncle was the illustrious Gaetano Filangieri of the Princes of Arianello.
+His paternal grand-father was the illustrious Gaetano Filangieri of the Princes of Arianello.